daniell0gda/tasmota-temperature-gauge/readme.md

 - in `package.json` main script `"main": "Electron/app.js"` is for `electron-packager` this should be changed to `"main": "build/app.js"` if you want to run pure stencil

+### Tasmota
+- Go to your local Tasmota home page (of device you are gonna use for this application) and to wifi settings, configure CORS Domain

 ##Thanks
 - [davidbanks](https://codepen.io/davidbanks) I've reworked his [pen](https://codepen.io/davidbanks/pen/rksLn), added few features